Written by: Dillon Chicoski

 Although it is important symbolically, there is also a direct link between the exhibit and the museum.
 Communications played a role in the battle that took place at Vimy; artillery spotters had to stay in contact with the artillery to guide the creeping barrage forwards.
 There is a framed map of the creeping barrage of Vimy near this display, and a short distance from that and near the Afghanistan display is a large map on the ground of the whole area of Vimy that Canadian and German soldiers fought over.

 The Military Communications and Electronics Museum has a lot to offer a visitor if they are willing to look.
-It can show you the contributions of Canadian soldiers at peace and at war, on the frontlines and behind the lines.
+The museum can show you the contributions of Canadian soldiers at peace and at war, on the frontlines and behind the lines.
 It can show you the developments in technology like the telephone and RADAR over the twentieth century.
 It can offer a place to remember the sacrifices of the Canadian soldiers who died in service to their country.
 In short, it offers an experience that introduces a visitor to a variety of history and is well worth a visit.